ropensci-archive/mapr/cran-comments.md

 ---

-This version includes some smalls improvements.
+This version includes a fix to the vignette that was causing a warning on two CRAN platforms.

 Thanks!
 Scott Chamberlain